ietf-wg-acme/acme/draft-ietf-acme-acme.md

 there MUST be a "kid" field.
 This field MUST contain the account URL received by POSTing to the newAccount resource.

-Note that authentication via signed JWS request bodies implies that GET requests are not authenticated.
-Servers MUST NOT respond to GET requests for resources that might be considered sensitive.
-Account resources are the only sensitive resources defined in this specification.
+Note that authentication via signed JWS request bodies implies that requests other than POST requests are not authenticated.
+The server MUST allow GET requests for its directory resource and both GET and HEAD requests for its newNonce resource (see {{resources}}), in order to support client bootstrapping.

+Otherwise, if a client wishes to fetch a resource from the server (which would otherwise be done with a GET), then it MUST send a POST request with a JWS body as described above, with the following differences:

+* The JWS Protected Header MUST contain a "typ" field with the value "GET"
+* The payload MUST be an empty JSON object ({})

+We will refer to these as "POST-as-GET" requests.
+On receiving such a request, the server MUST authenticate the sender and verify any access control rules.
+Otherwise, the server MUST treat this request as having the same semantics as a GET request for the same resource.

 If the client sends a JWS signed with an algorithm that the server does not support, then the server MUST return an error with status code 400 (Bad Request)